Skip to content

 Feeding Guidelines

-• For extra protection, you can serve the food in a feeding station.
+• For extra protection, you can serve the food in a hedgehog feeding station

-• Always make sure there is a shallow bowl of fresh water available, especially during warm weather, and make sure it is not frozen during wintertime.
+• Always make sure there’s a shallow bowl of fresh water available, especially during warm weather, and make sure it’s not frozen during wintertime

 Do Feed